elight/slack_emoticon_inhaler/README.md

 1. `git clone` the repo like normal
 2. "load unpacked extension" into chrome.
 The `unpacked extension` is the folder that contains this entire repo - see [google's docs](https://developer.chrome.com/extensions/getstarted#unpacked]) for details.
 3. Ta-da!
 Currently it'll run on any slack emoji edit page automatically every time.
 (PR a `browseraction` toggle for us if you want? ;D)
+4. Make sure to disable this extension after usage!
+It will run every time you upload an emoticon too! (did we mention that it needs a UI badly?)